 Scratch tests are highly accurate for pollen, dander, dust mite, and mold spore allergies.
 They have, at minimum, 98% sensitivity and 95% specificity for the allergens tested.
 Results are highly reproducible.
 Scratch tests are less reliable for food allergies, and for allergies that are delayed in their presentation.
 We use other forms of testing to detect these types of concerns.

 Expect to be in the clinic for up to one hour for the initial test.
 The test itself takes a few minutes to administer, however the results take up to half an hour to be determined.

-Your Naturopathic Doctor will write a prescription for the applicable allergy blend and they will be available for pick up at the Pharmasave at the intersection of Helmcken Rd and Old Island Hwy (106-284 Helmcken Rd).
+Your Naturopathic Doctor will write a prescription for the applicable allergy blend and they will be available for pick up at Island Pharmacy, at the intersection of Helmcken Rd and Old Island Hwy (106-284 Helmcken Rd).
 For individuals with extended healthcare plans, the cost of the drops may be covered at the time of purchase.
 Please contact your provider prior to paying.

 Once you have picked up your drops, you must return to the clinic for your first dose.
 This is a no charge visit however you must remain at the clinic for at least 15-20 minutes after the first administration of the drops.
 Subsequent daily doses are taken at home.

 Preventive effects of sublingual immunotherapy in childhood: an open randomized controlled study